Nagging 101

 • Social and behavioural research: studies that look at people’s attitudes, needs and practices.

 • Clinical research: studies the diagnosis, treatment, prevention, and outcomes of diseases or conditions.
-They include intervention studies, such as clinical trials and community-based trials that look at whether a strategy, drug, or medical treatment is safe and works to treat or prevent a health-related event.
+They include intervention studies such as clinical trials and community-based trials that look at whether a strategy, drug, or medical treatment is safe and works to treat or prevent a health-related event.
+Multi-centre trials are clinical trials conducted at more than one hospital or clinic and are more likely to be valid than studies conducted at one place.

 • Health services and operational research: studies how health care is delivered and how people access health care.